PLAR Application Instructions

 Your application must include information to confirm that you have completed practical training.
 If practical training is not indicated on your official transcript from the university, you must arrange for either:

-• A letter, sent directly to the College by the university or other institution, which confirms that you completed practical training in dietetics, or
+• A letter, sent electronically to the College by the university or other institution, which confirms that you completed practical training in dietetics, or

-• A letter, sent directly to the College by the university, regulatory body, or hospital, which confirms that your degree qualifies you to practice as a dietitian in the country where the university is located.
+• A letter, sent electronically to the College by the university, regulatory body, or hospital, which confirms that your degree qualifies you to practise as a dietitian in the country where the university is located.

-Please request practical training completion letters to be sent directly to registration@collegeofdietitians.org.
+Please request practical training completion letters to be sent electronically to the College at: registration@collegeofdietitians.org.

 Name Change Information

-If your official transcripts are under a different name than the one you are currently using, you must enclose proof of your change in name with this application (e.g. document showing your old name (i.e. marriage certificate) and a government issued ID showing your current name (i.e. driver’s license, passport).
-You may email proof of name change documentation to: registration@collegeofdietitians.org.
+If your official transcripts are under a different name than the one you are currently using, you must enclose proof of your change in name with this application (e.g., document showing your old name (i.e., marriage certificate) and a government issued ID showing your current name (i.e., driver’s license, passport).
+You may email proof of name change documentation (PDF format preferred) to: registration@collegeofdietitians.org.

 Proof of Language Proficiency

-You must be able to show proficiency in either English or French.
-To demonstrate language proficiency, you must submit either:
+You must be able to show proficiency in English.
+To demonstrate language proficiency, you must submit:

 OR